Dorothy Dury: Life

 Durie was born in Dublin in about 1613.
 Her father was Sir John King (died 1637) of Boyle, County Roscommon, Clerk of the Crown and Hanaper and a member of the Irish House of Commons, and her mother was Catherine Drury (died 1617), daughter of Robert Drury of Laughlin and Elizabeth Carew, and grand-niece of Sir William Drury, Lord President of Munster.
 She had eight siblings, including Sir Robert King of Boyle Abbey and the poet Edward King, whose early death inspired John Milton to write the poem "Lycidas".

 Her English father was based mainly in Dublin but he had been granted lands by the Crown in Ireland under dubious circumstances: by the time of his death he held land in twenty-one counties in all.
 He sat in the Irish House of Commons as MP for Roscommon, and held numerous public offices.

 Durie was interested in education, although she considered her own education to have been frivolous.
-Despite this she could read both Latin and Greek and she was fluent in French: she and her two sisters, Lady Lowther and Lady Charlemont, were considered to be among the best-educated women in Ireland of their generation.
+Despite this she could read both Latin and Greek and she was fluent in French: she and her two sisters, Lady Margaret Lowther and Lady Mary Caulfeild, Baroness Charlemont, were considered to be among the best-educated women in Ireland of their generation.
 When she visited France it was said that she was the first educated woman there since Lady Jane Grey.

-Around 1618 she married Arthur Moore, fifth son of Garret Moore, 1st Viscount Moore and Mary Colley, who owned 1000 acres in Ireland and was known to enjoy his drink.
+Around 1628 she married Arthur Moore, fifth son of Garret Moore, 1st Viscount Moore and Mary Colley, who owned 1000 acres in Ireland and was known to enjoy his drink.
 They had two sons, Charles and John.
 He died on 9 April 1635 and Durie moved to London where she stayed with Katherine Boate and her husband Gerard Boate, physician and author of A Natural History of Ireland.
 She had some lands in Ireland but most of them seem to have been lost, and she would eventually sell some of her remaining land in Ireland to Katherine Boate.